Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/docs/user_guide/dbt_project_setup.md

 ### Create a python build script that will wrap our dbt process

 This repository contains a dbt build script created in python.
 Make a copy of this script by copying the code found at [https://github.com/Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/blob/main/test_post_install.py](https://github.com/Insight-Services-APAC/APAC-Capability-DAI-DbtFabricSparkNb/blob/main/test_post_install.py).
 Alternatively, you can copy the code in the code block titled [Python Build script template](#python-build-script-template) below.
 Paste the code into a new file in the root of your source code directory.
-You can create this file using vscode using the command line shown in the code block titled [New file creation in vscode](#New-file-creation-in-vscode) below.
+You can create this file using the vscode command line shown in the code block titled [New file creation in vscode](#New-file-creation-in-vscode) below.

 !!!
 Important
     Be sure to change the line `os.environ['DBT_PROJECT_DIR'] = "testproj"` by replacing "testproj" with the folder name of your dbt project.